jonasfoundation/Read-your-stories/README.md

 ## Read your day to day stories
-The goals of this website is to provide you stories each day.Enjoy your life from past experiences Read your story
+The goals of this website is to provide you stories each day.
+Enjoy your life from past experiences Read your story
 Once when a lion, the king of the jungle, was asleep, a little mouse began running up and down on him.
 This soon awakened the lion, who placed his huge paw on the mouse, and opened his big jaws to swallow him.